• Skip to main content

 Producers and labourers work hard and gain efficiency in production.

-The ultimate goal of the producers is to get maximum profit and that labourers are to earn more wages and both are satisfied by efficient production.
+The ultimate goal of the producers is to get maximum profit and the labourers are to earn more wages and both are satisfied by efficient production.

 9. Expansion in State Control